armchairlinguist/poem-logger/README.md

 Logs human and computer poems pulled from http://botpoet.com/ to your syslog destination of choice, or to STDOUT, for fun and profit.

+**Update 2021-04-09: I learned that BotPoet.com no longer exists 😢.
+I'll update this when I get a chance, otherwise substitute your favorite silly text generator.

 To use with a syslog destination:

 * Set `LOG_HOST` and `LOG_PORT` variables in the shell to the syslog destination of choice.
 I'm partial to [Papertrail](https://github.com/papertrail).